phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 ##### s-post

-If you want to add new data files to existing data without clearing it, you should use the s-post utility.
+If you want to add new triples to an existing graph without clearing it, you should use the s-post utility.

 1. Start Fuseki server (with text index) from its directory:
   ```./fuseki-server --config jena-text-config.ttl```